 The study of yogic philosophy, yoga sutras, ethics for yoga instructors, and karma yoga.
 Topics include: philosophy from Patanjali as well as other styles and traditions of yoga.

-4148 Yogic Nutritional Lifestyle
+Yogic Nutritional Lifestyle

 The study of healthy living through the yogic tradition.
 Topics include yogic nutrition, raw food preparation, and recipes.
-Offsite field trips may be required for this course.
+Offsite field trips may be required

 Prerequisites: HFT 4142, HFT 4143 (minimum grade C).